Fire Island is one of the most peaceful, yet exciting places on Long Island.

 Stay Away From Piping Plovers

-I have a lot of favorite places on Long Island, but Fire Island is definitely my favorite of favorites.
-For me it just doesn’t get any better than this, but it’s hard for me to explain why.
+I have a lot of favorite places on Long Island, but this is definitely my favorite of favorites.
+For me it just doesn’t get any better, but it’s hard for me to explain why.

 Maybe it’s the ocean.
-No matter where you are on Fire Island you can hear the surf.
+No matter where you are on this island you can hear the surf.
 At night it’s ghostly, but comforting.
 In the early morning calm it seems to beckon.

 The first thing I do in the morning is grab my coffee and walk down to the beach.
 I can’t help it, I have to go.
 And I’m not the only one who does this.